watchers-cs673/Watchers-app/README.md

 Run the following from the 'watchers-app' directory
 1. npm install
-2. npm run build
+2. ng serve -o

-3. ng serve -o
+** If it doesn't work, you may need to run 'npm run build', but this doesn't need to be run every time **

 This will open a localhost window in your browser that is running the app.
 It is automatically attached to the database.